-Eatontown, NJ, April 13, 2020 --(PR.com)-- - The Immunostics AFIAS COVID-19 Ab test results can be used to screen patients who have already developed antibodies to the virus allowing them to possibly return to the workforce earlier - The Immunostics AFIAS and iCHROMA platforms are small and portable instruments that can be deployed anywhere to enable automated rapid COVID-19 Ab testing wherever needed - Immunostics point-of-care AFIAS platform does not require swabs and other related materials making testing simple and easy as well as less risky than having to obtain nasal/throat patient samples
+- AFIAS COVID-19 Ab test results can be used for identifying patients who have already developed antibodies to the novel coronavirus SARS-CoV-2, thereby allowing them to possibly return to the workforce earlier. - The Immunostics AFIAS and iCHROMA platforms are small and portable instruments that can be deployed anywhere to enable automated rapid COVID-19 Ab testing wherever needed - Immunostics point-of-care AFIAS platform does not require swabs and other related materials making testing simple and easy as well as less risky than having to obtain nasal/throat patient samples